CHAVI-India/SATHI/system_features.md

 1. Patients can answer PROM questionnaires in their own language
-2. Patients can see PROM questions with audio question
+2. Patients can see PROM questions with audio/video question
+3. Patients will be guided on which questionnaires they can answer and the order.
 3. Patients can see a patient portal like view of the answer summary for PRO questions with a secure login
 4. Doctors can see patient answers belonging to their institute
 5. PROM questionnaires can be tailored for diagnoses and other attributes.